 Prerequisite: Rhetoric Composition and Rhetoric Grammar.

-Show Choir is an advanced performance choir for students who have exceptional ability in vocal music.
+Show Choir is an advanced performance choir for male and female high school students who have exceptional ability in vocal music.
 This course emphasizes a combination of singing, dancing, and performing skills.
 This course may be taken for four years.
 Auditions and the purchase of performance attire will be required.
 The show choir will perform at school functions and at several community events.

 Speech and Stage Exploration